TobikoData/sqlmesh/docs/examples/tcloud_getting_started.md

     - required_approver
 ```

 Based on your data warehouse, we will walk through instructions live to create a new `tcloud` user with the necessary permissions.
 This user will be used to create, update, and delete tables in your data warehouse.
 You can scope it to a specific database if needed.
+You'll see data warehouse specific instructions here: [Data Warehouse Integrations](../../docs/integrations/overview.md)

 We recommend creating a `.env` file in your root project directory to store your environment variables and verify it is in your `.gitignore` file to prevent it from being committed and exposed in plain text.